 Equestrian activities enhance the medieval pageantry at our events!

 The knight, who was waiting ready armed inside his tent, came out eager to joust and mounted his horse.
 His shield was buckled on, he took his lance and placed it in the rest.
 Both men spurred at full speed towards each other until they met.
 They hit each other full on the centre of their shields, with such force that one or both must have fallen if the shields had not split.

 Want to join the equestrian activities?

-Start by contacting your kingdom’s Equestrian Officer and visiting your kingdom’s equestrian website.
-Some kingdoms have email lists which can help you meet other equestrians in your area and get started.
+- Start by contacting your kingdom’s Equestrian Officer and visiting your kingdom’s equestrian website.
+Some kingdoms have Facebook groups or email lists for equestrians.

 You can see pictures and details about equestrian activities at